mapbender/mapbender-documentation/en/installation/installation_windows.rst

 Configuration PostgreSQL
 ------------------------

-Database configuration (app/config/parameters.yml).
+To configure the database, use the following default configuration (which is part of app/config/parameters.yml).
-Following information :ref:`yaml_en`.
+For more information on the database configuration, see :ref:`yaml_en`.

 .. code-block:: yaml